znzhao/Core/Macroeconomics.md

 **Definition: (Stochastic Bellman Equation)** Let $F:X\times X \to \mathbb{R}$ to be a continuous function, $\Gamma : X\to X$ to be a compact and continuous correspondence.
 X can include a random variable.
 The Bellman equation is defined as $TV(x) = sup_{y\in \Gamma(X)} F(x,y)+\beta E[V(y)|x]$.

 **Note:** The properties of the Bellman Equation is not changing when we include random variable in the state variable.
 Now a policy function $y = g(x)$ is the solution of a stochastic difference equation.
-There is no staeady state in the stochastic model, instead, the endogenous variables goes to a stable distribution.
+There is no steady state in the stochastic model, instead, the endogenous variables goes to a stable distribution.
 Given the Law of motion of the stochastic process and solve for the policy function, we could calculate the stable distribution.